 July 5, 2019APPLY NOW

 The program begins with intensive leadership training in Washington, D.C., where you will visit community organizations and explore what it means to be a change maker.
-Depart for India’s capital, New Delhi, to learn about the country’s history, explore open air markets, and visit Gandhi’s tomb.
+Depart for India’s capital, New Delhi, for an excursion to help you absorb, learn, and appreciate the country’s history.
+Explore open air markets and visit Gandhi’s tomb.
 Against the backdrop of this dynamic environment, advance your leadership skills and knowledge of global health and its relationship with community development.

-Compare India with its neighbor, Nepal, as you travel to meet with a network of youth organizations to explore issues of public health and gender rights.
-Learn about Nepal’s public health and disaster response as well as their social entrepreneurship and innovation initiatives.
+You will then travel to Nepal to learn about the country and culture.
+During your visit to Nepal, you will have the opportunity to meet and interact with a network of youth and discuss social and cultural issues such as public health and gender rights.
+You will learn about Nepal’s disaster response, as well as their social entrepreneurship and innovation initiatives.

 Continue to advance your leadership skills as you return to the U.S. for guided project planning in Vermont.
 Throughout your senior year, you will work with a Leadership Institute mentor and cohort of peers to implement a community project in your hometown.